bearz-io/js-testing/README.md

 ## Overview

-An adapter for the builtin Deno, Bun, and NodeJs testing frameworks.
+An adapter for the builtin Deno, Bun, and NodeJs testing frameworks which is useful for library authors that are targeting multiple runtimes.

 The aim is provide a standard subset to run tests against all 3 runtimes rather than implement all features and test styles until node:test is available